AwaizMd/Notes/javascript-notes.md

 We will always find Object.prototype behind the scenes.
 That's why you may have heard that everything in JS is an object. 🤯

 What is Prototypal Inheritance in JavaScript?

+JavaScript uses prototype-based inheritance, where objects inherit properties and methods from their prototype.
+This allows for code reuse and the creation of hierarchies of objects with shared behavior.

 ```js
 let object = {
   name: 'Rajat',